can3p/cl-journal/README.md

 ```
 title: Name of your post
+privacy: friends

 Some body with *markdown* support
 ```

+- Privacy field is public by default.
+If specified can contain private, friends and public vlues
 - Publish with `cl-journal sync`

 If you want to keep file in drafts for a while you can either